-If we need more women in tech now, we will certainly need more women in tech in the future.
-According to recent analysis by Tech City UK and innovation charity Nesta, the UK’s digital tech industries grew 32% faster than the rest of the UK economy.
+According to analysis by Tech City UK and innovation charity Nesta, the UK’s digital tech industries grew 32% faster than the rest of the UK economy.
 Their report also stressed that the UK’s digital tech economy is creating new industries and transforming existing ones.
 The huge increase in vacancies is not just native digital roles (vacancies within companies which are primarily digital by nature), almost half of jobs (41%) in our digital tech economy are in traditionally non-digital industries.

-This year’s report from Tech Nation highlighted that 80% of areas in the UK have seen growth in digital turnover, digital jobs and advertised digital salaries.
-A report last year by O2 said that 2 million digital skilled workers will be needed by 2020 in order to fulfil the UK’s digital potential.
+The 2016 report from Tech Nation highlighted that 80% of areas in the UK have seen growth in digital turnover, digital jobs and advertised digital salaries.
+A report by O2 said that 2 million digital skilled workers will be needed by 2020 in order to fulfil the UK’s digital potential.
 Amazing opportunities ahead for our young people in these fantastic, exciting, game changing and dynamic careers!

 A career in the digital tech sector is financially rewarding, the average advertised salary in digital roles is 36% higher than the national average salary, just under £50,000.
 However, companies are increasingly struggling to recruit.